kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 We can list autoscalers by `kubectl get hpa` and get detailed description by `kubectl describe hpa`.
 Finally, we can delete an autoscaler using `kubectl delete hpa`.

-In addition, there is a special `kubectl autoscale` command for easy creation of a Horizontal Pod Autoscaler.
+In addition, there is a special `kubectl autoscale` command for creating a HorizontalPodAutoscaler object.
 For instance, executing `kubectl autoscale rs foo --min=2 --max=5 --cpu-percent=80` will create an autoscaler for replication set *foo*, with target CPU utilization set to `80%` and the number of replicas between 2 and 5.